chanronnie/the-odin-project/rock-paper-scissors/README.md

 ## Features

-- `CSS Flexbox` and `position` is used to arrange HTML elements.
+- CSS Flexbox and Positioning for layout
-- Various game setups are implemented using CSS classes and JavaScript for winning and tie scenarios.
+- Multiple game setups for win/tie scenarios
-- A winner dot is displayed next to the player who wins the round.
+- Winner dot next to the round winner
-- `DOM manipulation` with JavaScript is used to add functionality to buttons and manages game logic.
+- DOM manipulation for interactive elements

 ## Technologies